All-Mem: Agentic Lifelong Memory via Dynamic Topology Evolution: Methodology

 Diagnosis over different $x\in\mathcal{X}$ is embarrassingly parallel.

-\paragraph{Confidence-gating.} We accept a proposal $(op,V^{*},p)$ if $p\ge \theta_{op}$, where $\theta_{op}$ is a fixed operator-specific threshold tuned on a held-out development set.
+\paragraph{Confidence-gating.} We accept a proposal $(op,T^{*},p)$ if $p\ge \theta_{op}$, where $\theta_{op}$ is a fixed operator-specific threshold tuned on a held-out development set.
 Accepted targets are normalized (e.g., deduplicated, id-sorted, and filtered) and routed into operator-specific queues $\mathcal{Q}_{\textsc{Split}},\mathcal{Q}_{\textsc{Merge}},\mathcal{Q}_{\textsc{Update}}$ for subsequent editing.
 This confidence-gating limits unreliable edits while keeping diagnosis and routing lightweight and parallelizable.

-\paragraph{Topology editing.} Given queued targets, we execute accepted edits \emph{serially} under a fixed operator order \textsc{Split}$\rightarrow$\textsc{Merge}$\rightarrow$\textsc{Update}, which prioritizes disentangling, then deduplication, and finally version-lineage refinement.
-At execution time, we run an applicability check to skip stale or conflicting targets (e.g., units already modified or archived by earlier edits in the same run).
-For all operators, an LLM generates an operator-specific plan that includes descriptor regeneration for newly created or updated units; for \textsc{Split} it additionally proposes a grouping of evidence into sibling units.
+Topology editing.
+Given queued targets, we execute accepted edits serially under a fixed operator order SPLIT$\rightarrow$MERGE$\rightarrow$UPDATE, which prioritizes disentangling, then deduplication, and finally version-lineage refinement.
+At execution time, we run an applicability check to skip stale or conflicting targets.
+For \textsc{Split}, the LLM planner proposes grounded evidence segments, and the executor derives sibling descriptors using the descriptor compression prompt.
+For \textsc{Merge} and \textsc{Update}, the LLM planner regenerates the canonical or refreshed descriptor.
 All archiving and link rewiring are executed deterministically under degree constraints to preserve typed-link traceability and prevent densification.

-\paragraph{Non-destructive operators.} We use three non-destructive operators (full definitions and rewiring rules in Appendix~\ref{app:operators}).
-In all cases, raw evidence $c$ is immutable; summaries $s$ and keywords $\mathcal{K}$ are regenerable; and any descriptor updates trigger recomputation of embeddings $\mathbf{z}$ during bank reindexing.